legacysurvey/legacysurvey/pages/pubs.rst

 ======================
 #.
 Krone-Martins et al., `Gaia GraL: Gaia DR2 Gravitational Lens Systems.
 V. Doubly-imaged QSOs discovered from entropy and wavelets`_
 #.
 Li et al., `The Impact of Merging on The Origin of Kinematically Misaligned and Counter-rotating Galaxies in MaNGA`_
 #.
-Ahumada et al., `The Sixteenth Data Release of the Sloan Digital Sky Surveys: First Release from the APOGEE-2 Southern Survey and Full Release of eBOSS Spectra`_
-#.
 Inayoshi et al., `The Assembly of the First Massive Black Holes`_
 #.
 Tinker et al., `Probing the galaxy-halo connection with total satellite luminosity`_
-#.
-Lan, `The Co-Evolution of Galaxies and the Cool Circumgalactic Medium Probed with the SDSS and DESI Legacy Imaging Surveys`_
-#.
-Alam et al., `Multi-tracer extension of the halo model: probing quenching and conformity in eBOSS`_
 #.
 Mihos, `Deep Imaging of Diffuse Light Around Galaxies and Clusters: Progress and Challenges`_
 #.
 Vazquez Najar & Andernach, `Radio-Optical Alignment of Radio Galaxies`_
 #.
 Kirkpatrick et al., `The Accretion History of AGN: A Newly Defined Population of Cold Quasars`_